Vrest/Coding-guidelines/style-requirements/PSR-2-coding-style-guide.md

 All PHP files MUST use the Unix LF (linefeed) line ending.

-All PHP files MUST end with a single blank line.
+All PHP files SHOULD end with a single blank line.
+PHP files MAY end with an #EOF mark instead.

 The closing `?>` tag MUST be omitted from files containing only PHP.